appinho/SDCND_P4_AdvancedLaneFinding/writeup_report.md

 #### 3. Perspective transform

 The code for the perspective transform includes a function called `perspective_transform()` in `lane_finding.py`.
-For the test image of straight lines the trapezium and the resulting warped rectangle are defined as:
+For the test image `straight_lines1.jpg` the trapezium and the resulting warped rectangle are defined as:

 ```python
 self.trapezium = np.float32([